PgBiel/elembic/src/element.typ

     message: "elembic: element.declare: 'outline' must be 'none', 'auto' (to use data from 'reference') or a dictionary with 'caption'."
   )
-  assert(outline != auto or reference != none, message: "elembic: element.declare: if 'outline' is set to 'auto', 'reference' must be specified and not be 'none'.") assert(labelable or reference == none, message: "elembic: element.declare: 'labelable' must be true for 'reference' to not be 'none'")
+  assert(outline != auto or reference != none, message: "elembic: element.declare: if 'outline' is set to 'auto', 'reference' must be specified and not be 'none'.") assert(labelable in (auto, true) or reference == none, message: "elembic: element.declare: 'labelable' must be 'true' or 'auto' for 'reference' to not be 'none'")

   // All element args as originally provided. let elem-args = arguments(